Xinru Tang

 About

-I am a 2nd-year Ph.D. student at Department of Informatics, University of California, Irvine.
+I am a Ph.D. candidate at Department of Informatics, University of California, Irvine.
 I am advised by Dr. Anne Marie Piper as a member of Accessibility Research Collective.
-I also have the fortunate to work with Dr. Yixin Zou in her Human-Centered Security and Privacy group at Max Planck Institute for Security and Privacy (MPI-SP).
+I was also fourtunate to work with Dr. Yixin Zou in her Human-Centered Security and Privacy group at Max Planck Institute for Security and Privacy (MPI-SP).

 Research Interests